prominenceai/deepstream-services-library/docs/installing-dependencies.md

 # Installing DSL Dependencies
 The DeepStream Services Library (DSL) is built on the NVIDA® [DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) and requires all SDK components to be installed and verified.
 The current Alpha version of DSL supports only the NVIDI® Jetson™ platform, and all development and testing to date has been done on the Jetson Nano™ 4GB Developer Kit.
 Testing will be scalled up to larger models before releasing v1.0.

-Please consult the [NVIDIA DeepStream Documentation](https://docs.nvidia.com/metropolis/index.html) for complete Installation Instructions.
+Please consult the [NVIDIA DeepStream Quick Start Guide](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html) for complete Installation Instructions.

 DSL is built on [Deepstream 5.1](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_Quickstart.html) and [JetPack 4.5.1 GA (corresponding to L4T 32.5.1 release)](https://developer.nvidia.com/embedded/jetpack)